-The new land use zoned will be subject to the regulations of the entirety of the City's Coastal General Plan and Coastal Land Use and Development Code.
-As proposed, Chapter 2 would add the following policies specific to proposed development on the Mill Site:
+The new land use zones will be subject to the regulations of the entirety of the City's Coastal General Plan and Coastal Land Use and Development Code.
+As proposed, Chapter 2 would add a number of policies specific to proposed development on the Mill Site.
+Staff and Planning Commission recommendations and comments are noted with regard to each policy.